dsccommunity/ComputerManagementDsc/README.md

 ## xPowerPlan
 xPowerPlan resource has following properties:

-* Ensure: Use value 'Present' if the plan name should be activated.
-Use value 'Absent' to active the default plan for the operating system (hard-coded to plan 'Balanced').
+ * IsSingleInstance: Specifies the resource is a single instance, the value must be 'Yes'.
-* Name: The name och the plan to activate.
-Default value is 'High performance'.
+ * Name: The name of the plan to activate.

 ## Versions